Alexander512023/Winter/README.md

 * Maintains the size within the given parameter
 3. Concurrent logger
 * Works according to standard Java logging practices which I was able to find in Internet
-* Implements producer-concumer design in order to solve concurrency problems with logwriting from different threads
+* Implements producer-consumer design in order to solve concurrency problems with log writing from different threads

 ### Development
-Project is Maven build and dependes on JUnit, whitch provide testing functionality.
+Project is Maven build and depends on JUnit, which provide testing functionality.
 It consists only from Java code.
 Directory structure is based on Maven quickstart archetype.
-Packages reflect the basic functionality and are devided into three branches: server, cache, logger.
+Packages reflect the basic functionality and are divided into three branches: server, cache, logger.
 All code is covered with unit-tests.
 In test branch you could find the examples of how framework can be used by client side.

 [Javadoc](https://alexander512023.github.io/WinterJavadoc/) - review for further details about